 Our business involves risks, some of which are described below.
-You should carefully consider these risks, as well as the other information in this Quarterly Report on Form 10-Q, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations.
-The occurrence of any of the events or developments described below could harm our business, financial condition, results of operations, cash flows and growth prospects.
+You should carefully consider these risks, as well as the other information in this Quarterly Report on Form 10-Q, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The occurrence of any of the events or developments described below could harm our business, competitive position, financial condition, results of operations, cash flows and prospects.
 In such an event, the market price of our common stock could decline.
+Many of the following risks and uncertainties are, and will be, exacerbated by the COVID-19 pandemic and any worsening of the global business and economic environment as a result.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations and the market price of our common stock.